guastallaigor/vue-paycard/README.md

 2. All the images were optimized and have their width exactly as they need;
 3. The name of some of the props were changed and some of the code was refactored;
 4. The prop `labels` was added, so we don't need any i18n library;
-5. This project has a development environment using [Storybook](https://storybook.js.org/docs/guides/guide-vue/), [Circle CI](https://circleci.com/), etc.
+5. This project has a development environment using [Storybook](https://storybook.js.org/docs/guides/guide-vue/), [Github Actions](https://github.com/features/actions), etc.

 ## Demo